oliveryeo/todo-list/README.md

 - I had a dilemma on whether I should combine what happens in the sidebar and mainbar in an overarching Module Pattern called the DOMController.
 - However, I decided that I should separate the sidebar DOM logic from the mainbar DOM logic, and is an intermediary DOMController logic to bring together the sidebar and mainbar DOM logic.
 - This way, the sidebar logic is hidden from the mainbar logic.

+# Things that can be improved
+<ins>sidebarController.js's projectController Module Pattern</ins>
+- A big issue I had with the projectController Module Pattern was that the dynamic creation of inputField requires an entire re-initiation of event listeners for the "My Projects" section of the webpage in the createInputField function itself.
+- This was because whenever a new project was created, the whole "My Projects" section will be wiped out and replaced with the updated list of projects as invoked by the _updateProjectDisplay() helper function.
+Therefore, the re-initiation of event listeners are required.
+- However, based on the logic of the new project creation, the inputField is created and dissolved on its own, which means that it can't be selected whenever it dynamically pops out.
+This also means that we can't add an event listener externally to track whenever a new project is created, which also means we can't run the re-initiation of event listeners externally (outside of the loadNewProjectUI() code).
+- Therefore, all the re-initiation of event listeners had to be done INTERNALLY in the loadNewProjectUI()'s createInputField() code, which means that there will be a LOT of dependencies going on in this code between the sidebarController() and mainbarController().